jamedeus/plant-tracker/backend/plant_tracker/cache_documentation.md

-This document contains a comprehensive list of cache names, their contents, expiration times, and scenarios where they are deleted.
+This document contains a comprehensive list of cache names, their contents, expiration times, and scenarios where they are updated or deleted.

 This should be updated when:
 - New cache name is added
+- Cache updated in a new place
 - Cache deleted in a new place
 - Scheduled cache update tasks are added